The Department of Architecture and Landscape Architecture offers multiple opportunities for off campus study and travel for students.

 1) An urban design studio, whereby the NDSU term abroad students address an urban design issue in Brussels.

 2) A graduate seminar comprising field trips to major European cities, with assignment asking the students to reflect on their experiences through a series of videos and other presentations.

 3) A second graduate seminar comprising a series of assignments relating to the question of “What can the United States learn from Europe, and what can Europe learn from the United States,” both in terms of architecture and urban design, and in broader questions of quality of life.

 During Spring Break 2013, and in subsequent years students traveled to Dubai, United Arab Emirates.
-Students have also traveled to Brazil, Argentina, Germany, Switzerland, France, and Spain.
+Students have also traveled to Brazil, Argentina, India, Germany, Switzerland, France, and Spain.

 Independent International Study (ISEP Exchange Programs)

 NDSU maintains standing agreements with several international universities as part of an active ISEP arrangement administered through the Office of International Students and Study Abroad Services.
 Other programs can sometimes be arranged based on individual student interest.
 Within the past 20 years, NDSU architecture students have successfully completed international exchange studies in Australia, Thailand, China, India, Denmark, Sweden, and Finland.